link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 #### Bind Mount

-Conveniently, we can treat a directory as a storage device, and mount it to another directory.
+Conveniently, a directory on the host filesystem can itself be treated as if it were a storage device and mounted to another directory location.
-This process is known as **bind mount**.
+This process is known as a **bind mount**.

 ```d2
 o: OS {